 The Sauce:

-The recipe below is what I make in the Winter when there are no fresh tomatoes around of any quality.
-It is very rich and uses 3 different tomato products: tomato paste, tomato sauce and crushed tomatoes.
+Take Note!
+The recipe card below is what I make in the Winter when there are no fresh tomatoes around of any quality.
+It is very rich and uses 3 different tomato products: tomato paste, tomato sauce, and crushed tomatoes.

 For a truly easy dinner, there is quite a range of spaghetti sauces in the store these days, but it pays to compare the labels for sugar.
-Rao’s brand is the one that I have found with the least amount of sugar.
+Rao’s Marinara Sauce brand is the one that I have found with the least amount of sugar and tastes fantastic – as good as homemade.

 Making your own sauce allows you to control the amount of sugar.
-I used 1 tsp of sugar in my sauce and the batch of sauce was quite large.
-It is not difficult to make your own and very forgiving if you want to modify to your own tastes.
+I used 1 teaspoon of sugar in my sauce and the batch of sauce was quite large.
+It is not difficult to make your own and very forgiving if you want to modify it to your own tastes.

-Now if you made enough freezer tomato sauce with fresh tomatoes to last through the season, of course this would make an easy low carb dinner.
-This is my favorite recipe for making a low carb freezer tomato sauce made with fresh tomatoes.
+Now if you made enough freezer tomato sauce with fresh tomatoes to last through the season, of course, this would make an easy low-carb dinner.
+This is my favorite recipe for making a slow-carb freezer tomato sauce made with fresh tomatoes.

 Other Great Meatball Favorites: